Malthe57/MastersThesis/README.md

 [Training independent subnetworks for robust prediction](https://arxiv.org/abs/2010.06610), by Havasi et al.

+# Background
+Uncertainty quantifiation in machine learning is the discipline that focuses on estimating and quantifying the uncertainty of machine learning models, such as deep neural networks.
+Modern deep neural networks tend to be overconfident even when they are incorrect and provide poorly calibrated uncertainty estimates.
+Bayesian neural networks (BNN) and subnetwork ensembles, such as MIMO, have been shown to improve the calibration and robustness of uncertainty estimates for deep neural networks.
+We introduce the MIMBO neural network, which is a combination of the two aforementioned methods that combines the learnable weight posteriors of BNNs with the subnetwork ensemble of MIMO.

+In our thesis, we apply these methods to supervised learning tasks and show that subnetwork ensembles give better calibrated uncertainty estimates without adding much computational cost.
+We demonstrate that when presented out-of-distribution (Ood) data, the uncertainty estimates reflect that the models become uncertain.
+In short, we demonstrate that subnetwork ensemble models *know* when they *don't know* anything._

 # Models
 Currently, the following models are supported:
 - Standard neural network